Investing term

 A small set of candidate funds you've pre-screened against your criteria and are ready to allocate between.

-A fund shortlist is the small set of candidate funds you've already screened against your criteria — cost, strategy, track record — and consider acceptable to hold.
-Building it in calm moments means that when you have money to invest, you're choosing among vetted options rather than reacting to whatever's being marketed that week.
+A fund shortlist is the small set of candidate funds you've already screened against your criteria — cost, strategy, track record, structure — and consider acceptable to hold.
+It's the output of doing your homework once, in a calm moment, so you're not researching from scratch every time you have money to invest.

 For example